Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

 Editor recommendations are starred.

 ### Plaintext Editors
- - ⭐[_VSCode ](https://code.visualstudio.com/) - is optimal in many cases, due to the fact that it has a variety of extensions for Addon development. (*Warning: Do not install Visual Studio, which is something different*)
+ - ⭐[_VSCode ](https://code.visualstudio.com/) - is optimal in many cases, due to the fact that it has a variety of extensions for add-on development. (*Warning: Do not install Visual Studio, which is something different*)
 - [_Sublime Text_](https://www.sublimetext.com/) - is another code editor with good theme customization capabilities.
 - [_Atom_](https://atom.io/) - is another solid editor, which can be thought of as the precursor to VSCode.

 ### Dedicated Editors
- - ⭐[_Bridge_](https://github.com/bridge-core/bridge.) - is a visual software for Minecraft Add-On development.
+ - ⭐[_bridge_.](https://github.com/bridge-core/bridge.) - is a visual software for Minecraft add-on development.
 It offers JSON in tree view.
-However, the process of creating add-ons in bridge is parallel to creating them in a Code editor, so once you grasped the basics you could easily switch to using Bridge.
+However, the process of creating add-ons in bridge. is parallel to creating them in a Code editor, so once you grasped the basics you could easily switch to using bridge.
-- [_CoreCoder (Free)_](https://hanprog.itch.io/core-coder-one) - is a unique Code Editor developed specifically for Addon creation with JSON linting and autocomplete.
+- [_CoreCoder (Free)_](https://hanprog.itch.io/core-coder-one) - is a unique Code Editor developed specifically for add-on creation with JSON linting and autocomplete.

 ### Mobile Alternatives
 - **Android**: [_ACode Editor_](https://play.google.com/store/apps/details?id=com.foxdebug.acodefree)